Sprint investors need patience, possibly up to two years - SoftBank founder

 "It took around a year after SoftBank bought Vodafone (before) we reached the No. 1 position of net gains in subscribers.
 It takes time to get devices ready and prepare services and the network," he told reporters at an event in Tokyo on Monday.
 "At the very least you need half a year or a year.
 And for anything substantial you need one or two years."

-The comments follow a 14 percent drop in Sprint shares since early August even as SoftBank, which bought a majority stake in Sprint in July for $21.6 billion, raised its stake to 80 percent from 78 percent in August and September.
+The comments follow a 14 percent drop in Sprint shares since early August even as SoftBank, which bought a majority stake in Sprint in July for $21.6 billion (13.34 billion pounds), raised its stake to 80 percent from 78 percent in August and September.

 Since it completed its share purchases on September 16, the stock has weakened further as investors focus on the fundamentals of Sprint's business.